Youssef1238/gestion-materiels-informatiques/README.md

-# Gestion des Articles Informatiques
+# Gestion des Matériels Informatiques

 A web application for managing the lifecycle of IT materials ("Matériel Informatique") within an organization.
 The system tracks the process from opening a **Marché** (procurement batch) to distributing **Articles** (IT assets) to different **Entités Administratives**, while maintaining reports, history, and secure access.